Find the k-th lexicographically smallest happy string of length n, or return an empty string if fewer than k exist.

 Explanation

-There are 12 happy strings of length 3, the 9th lexicographically is "cab".
+There are only 12 happy strings of length 3, so the 13th does not exist.